Michael S. Roth: Physical confrontations with students and reporters

-Working conditions at Wesleyan University
+Working conditions at the university

-Wesleyan University has been under fire for its working conditions for employees various times, with Roth often being the target of critiques and protests.

 Wesleyan University cut its custodial staff from 60 to 50 between 2012 and 2014, resulting in reports of custodians being overworked.
-It was publicly know conditions were changing as early as 2012 (due to changing workloads), and custodians publicly protested in 2013, when five people had already been fired.
+It was publicly known conditions were changing as early as 2012 (due to changing workloads), and custodians publicly protested in 2013, when five people had already been fired.

 In September 2013, a rally was held at a Wesleyan football game to protest custodial working conditions.
 Around the same time, a letter directed at Roth from custodians was released, in part stating:We understand that when the contract between Wesleyan University and Sun Services was made, an agreement was reached that if the new company broke any of the Union contract policies, the contract with the company would be broken immediately...We the custodians that work at your facility ask that Sun Services be removed from campus on the premises that it has allowed not only for the breach of the contract but also for the harassment, mistreatment, and exploitation of us the custodians.”2018 saw another rise in attention and protest on this issue, once again largely directed at Roth.
 The student group United Student Labor Action Coalition (USLAC) brought attention to the firing of a custodian, as well as the workload issue, amplifying the demand for Wesleyan to hire five more custodians.

 In 2019, USLAC organized a three-day protest during WesFest, a university organized event for prospective students, rallying around the already existing demand for "Five More Workers".
 A large highlight by protesters was Roth's salary, citing the $926,183 figure to highlight the misallocation of resources at the school.
 Roth also faced criticism for treatment of protesters and custodians as it related to this movement.

 Roth announced the hiring of one more custodian before the 2019–2020 school year, and pushes to hire more custodians continued.

 Following news that Workforce Time would be coming to Wesleyan as the new time-tracking system for employees, employees and students protested amidst concerns around its surveillance technology, including geo-fencing.
 A petition circulated, targeting Roth, calling for the plan to implement Workforce Time be stopped.
 In response, Roth stated:"I’ve seen the petition, but it says things like ‘Roth wants to know where custodians piss and shit.’
-Although that’s an interesting idea, as a Freudian, it’s just misinformation.
-It may be the case that the thousand people who signed it don’t want geo-fencing.
-But it’s probably not the case."
+Although that's an interesting idea, as a Freudian, it's just misinformation.
+It may be the case that the thousand people who signed it don't want geo-fencing.
+But it's probably not the case."